HoffsMH/ex-tl/taskell.md

 - randomly create a puzzle game
 - generalized ability to get date from command line for piping into other things
 - refactor bw into its own module
+    * [ ] or we could separate out into rofi, or even better auto type without ever touching system clipboard

 ## Warm